 How do you become a trainee?

-Benefits to Employers
+Benefits to employers

 Traineeships provide real benefits to industry.
-They allow employers to up skill staff, increase efficiency and productivity, and create a highly-skilled team.
+They allow employers to upskill staff, increase efficiency and productivity, and create a highly-skilled team.

-- Allow you to customise training for your staff
+- Allow employers to customise training

 - Are an effective way of attracting and recruiting staff